hetalang/heta-specifications/actions.md

 ## insert

 `insert` action adds a new component to the platform.
+When applying `insert` the `class` and `id` properties should be stated.
 If the component with the same index already exists it will be replaced by the new one.
-When applying `insert` the `class` and `id` properties should be stated directly.
+In this case the software should throw a warning.
+See also [forceInsert](#forceInsert) action.

-The `insert` action may be skipped in properties because this is the default action when `class` property exists.
+The `insert` action may be skipped in statement because this is the default action when `class` property exists.

 | property | type | required | default | ref | description |
 | ---------|------|----------|---------|-----|-------------|